 Quebec Travel Guide

-The huge province of Quebec occupies the eastern part of Canada, with coasts on the North Atlantic, Hudson and James Bays, and the Lawrence Seaway (the major shipping channel of the east coast which cuts through the south of the province).
-The major cities of Quebec and Montreal are both situated in the more populated south on the St Lawrence River.
+The huge province of Quebec occupies the eastern part of Canada.
+It is fringed by coasts on the North Atlantic, Hudson and James Bays, as well as the Lawrence Seaway, the major shipping channel of the east coast that cuts through the south of the province.
+The main cities of Montreal and Quebec City are both situated in the more populated south on the banks of the St Lawrence River.

 Become our Quebec Travel Expert

 We are looking for contributors for our Quebec travel guide.
 If you are a local, a regular traveller to Quebec or a travel professional with time to contribute and answer occasional forum questions, please contact us.